Delexoo/Capes-PLUSPLUS/README.md

 # 3 Requirements:

-• Only works on Windows Operating System
+• Only works on Windows Operating System (Minecraft Java Edition)

 • Currently works if you have at least one of the free Minecraft Capes (Migrator, Twitch, Mojang Office, Cherry Blossom, 15th Anni... etc...)